cookiecutter-openedx/cookiecutter-openedx-devops/README.rst

   :alt: Connecting to MySQL Workbench

-V. Manage your new Kubernetes cluster
+VI.
+Manage your new Kubernetes cluster
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 Installs four of the most popular web applications for Kubernetes administration: